x

 "Since I've had so much of my life connected with St. Louis and in particular with the orchestra and the Chamber Music Society, this is a marvelous honor," Slatkin said.
 "I'm very, very happy to be here."

 Born on Sept.
-1, 1944, and picking up his first instrument, the violin, in 1947, Slatkin has played roles as music director of the St. Louis Symphony Orchestra and conductor Laureate from 1979 to 1996.
+1, 1944, and picking up his first instrument, the violin, in 1947, Slatkin has played roles as music director of the St. Louis Symphony Orchestra from 1979 to 1996.
+When he left the symphony, he was named conductor laureate, a position he still holds.

-The event at Sheldon Concert Hall also commemorated the 15th anniversary of the Chamber Music Society.
+The event at Sheldon Concert Hall also commemorated the 15th anniversary of the Chamber Music Society of St. Louis.

-Hoping to inspire the next generation, Executive and Artistic Director for the Chamber Music Society of St. Louis Board of Directors Marc Gordon said, "We have amazing talent in St. Louis.
+"We have amazing talent in St. Louis.
 That's what we feel our responsibility is to help coach those folks.
 They do go on to significant music schools all over the country.
-As far as Leonard tonight, he was the inspiration for that."
+As far as Leonard tonight, he was the inspiration for that," said Marc Gordon, the executive and artistic director for the Chamber Music Society of St. Louis.

-"Classical music is vintage music," said Miran Halen, event chair for the Chamber Music Society of St. Louis Vintage Gala.
+"Classical music is vintage music," said event chairwoman Miran Halen.
 "It's been out there for many centuries, but also, fashion is part of vintage.
 So, we combined the art of classical music with the art of fashion."

 "I actually took the first four notes of a Rachmaninoff symphony and turned that into a kind of rhythmic strong news thing with pianos and xylophones," Slatkin said.

-Even "The Wizard," Hall of Fame shortstop Ozzie Smith, said he had to support his friend the maestro, especially because they're both big fans of the Cardinals and quality composition.
+Even "The Wizard" Ozzie Smith said he had to support his friend especially because they're both big fans of the Cardinals and quality composition.

 "Music has always been a part of my life," Smith said.
 "Getting to the symphony and having a chance to widen the horizons has always been important."